 - Is the area of adequate size for the type of work you will carry out?
 Space needs are important, as an inadequate space will ultimately lead to disruption of the business and added cost.

 - When planning the office, consider the storage needs of the business, not just for the client’s files and reference material but also equipment such as computers, printers, workbenches, meeting tables, reception areas etc. Consider the space and facilities also in terms of any support staff you may require.

 - Have you chosen the quietest area to work?
 In choosing an area in the home or on the property the consideration of noise is vital, including domestic noise and any exterior noise sources.

 - Do you have adequate parking for the people who may visit your home office?
 Will your business activity disturb neighbours?

-Your Archicentre Australia architect can assist in striking a harmonious balance between comfort and function – the key to the success of any home office.
+Your Archicentre Australia design architect can assist in striking a harmonious balance between comfort and function – the key to the success of any home office and educational adjunct facility.